-I joined the University in 2001 and am currently a senior lecturer.
+I joined the University in 2001 and am currently a Reader in the School of Education.
 I am the research theme leader within the School for the theme Rights, Citizenship and Dialogue.
 I am the course leader for the Postgraduate Certificate in Philosophy with Children, a course that is unique internationally.
 Between 2005 and 2014 I was BEd programme coordinator for Educational Studies and the dissertation and the course leader for the joint honours in Education and between 2014 and 2017 I was Deputy Head of the School of Education.
 Before working in the University I was a primary school teacher in Glasgow, latterly teaching children English as part of the Glasgow Asylum Seeker Support Project.

 My research interests primarily relate to the School of Education’s research theme Rights, Citizenship and Dialogue, which I lead.
 I am interested in the concept of child, mainly from a philosophical perspective.
 My book, Thinking Children,offers a unique philosophical exploration of the concept of child and proposes ways in which children’s voices and children’s participation might be promoted in society.